Should I be using the Channel API (Application Channels) or a custom channel or both?

 The only information provided is the user's contact in Front.
 Our recommendation is to either 1) define a mapping from Front contact to the user in your system, or 2) match the user's Front contact to that in your system.
 If no match is present, a default should be assumed.

 How does Front determine how messages will thread for my channel?
+When would I want to thread messages separately?

 What is the difference between the